 Categorization of animated videos varies, and that’s no surprise: different producers have different perspectives.
 Allow us to share our take on it.
 Here’s a list of the animated video types most frequently ordered by our customers.

 This particular type can go one of several directions depending on the intended placement.
-Ask yourself: will the promo video be published on your website, or used for promotion via advertising platforms or social media, or added to the product’s page in a mobile app store?
+Ask yourself: will the video ad production be published on your website, or used for promotion via advertising platforms or social media, or added to the product’s page in a mobile app store?

 Website placement doesn’t usually impose any limitations on how a commercial video should look or on its duration.
 But when making a promo video for advertising networks or an app store, both must be considered.
 Some advertising platforms may have restrictions on video duration, as well as other requirements, such as a specific aspect ratio.
 And it’s worth noting that the App Store even has recommendations for video content.